Rusudan of Georgia: Life

-Daughter of Queen Tamar of Georgia by David Soslan, she succeeded her brother George IV on January 18, 1223.
-George’s untimely death marked the beginning of the end of the Georgian Golden Age.
+Daughter of Queen Tamar of Georgia by David Soslan, she succeeded her brother George IV on 18 January 1223.
+George's untimely death marked the beginning of the end of the Georgian Golden Age.
 Rusudan was unable to preserve whatever was gained by her mother and brother.
 She was known as a beautiful woman devoted to pleasure, whose hand was sought by her Muslim neighbors.
 In Muslim sources, such as Ata-Malik Juvayni, Rusudan was known as Qiz-Malik, from the Turkish qiz, "maiden", and the Arabic malik, "king".